KJVParallelBible.org Needs Your Help

 As long as the facts of textual criticism remain locked in Greek, everybody with an opinion on the matter is forced to trust someone else who can read Greek and has formed an opinion.
 However, most people in pews don’t have easy access to such a person.
 They have pastors, but my impression is that most pastors are stuck trusting authorities, too: namely their peers, their crowd, their Bible college professors, their favorite writers, etc. The problem is that everybody has to have some kind of opinion, even implicit, if they’re going to pick up a translation at all, because every translation has a base text.
 And basically, you’re going to use the TR (KJV, NKJV, MEV, KJ2000, etc.) or the critical text (ESV, NASB, CSB, NIV, NET, etc.).

 I am looking for people to help me complete the New Testament.
-I’ve done about ten chapters, and I have a new friend at a KJV-Only Bible college who is doing the book of John.
-That leaves over 200 chapters to be worked on.
+As of December of 2018, my team of volunteers—from KJV-Only and non-KJV-Only institutions—has done about all but a few books of the NT.
+I still need someone to help me with James and 2 Corinthians, especially.
 I have made a training video for you, and I will share with you a Dropbox folder with text files for whatever portion of the Bible you want; you just need Logos or BibleWorks and copies of NA27/28* and Scrivener’s 1881 or 1894 TR (which are textually identical).
 Your job is basically to indicate which differences show up in translation by bolding them.